wowser20/False-Position-Calculator/README.md

 # False-Position-Calculator
 Can solve and show solutions on getting the approximate root using the False Position Method(Regula Falsi).
-- This repository contains the code.
-- Run using any IDE that supports Java.
+- Download "FalsePositionCalculator.jar"
+- Run the program (make sure you have JDK11 installed).
+- Input the function you want to solve.
+- Click Find.